-The MacBook Pro is fairly pricey.
+The MacBook Pro is a fairly pricey business laptop.

 Expensive for a Chromebook.
 No biometric login.

-The 12.3-inch screen may be too small for some.
-The keyboard is still sold separately.
+The 12.3-inch screen may be too small for some professional scenarios, and the keyboard is still sold separately.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 To find the best business laptop for your work needs, you must first consider a handful of factors.
 Which business laptop has the best operating system for your needs?
 What is your ideal laptop storage size and type?
 Furthermore, the form factor, screen resolution, and security features can make the difference between a good business laptop and a great business laptop.

 If you are someone who works on the go or travels frequently, a compact and lightweight business laptop with reliable battery life is crucial.
 If your laptop will mostly be staying in one spot, you may be able to sacrifice convenience for power and performance.
 What’s more, although storage has never been more affordable, you will still have to decide how much space you need and whether the speed of a solid-state drive is worth the additional cost.